Alabama Register of Landmarks and Heritage

-The Alabama Register of Landmarks and Heritage, commonly referred to as the Alabama Register, is an official listing of buildings, sites, structures, objects, and districts deemed worthy of preservation in the U.S. state of Alabama.
+The Alabama Register of Landmarks and Heritage (ARLH), commonly referred to as the Alabama Register, is an official listing of buildings, sites, structures, objects, and districts deemed worthy of preservation in the U.S. state of Alabama.
 These properties, which may be of national, state, and local significance, are designated by the Alabama Historical Commission.
 The designation is honorary and carries no direct restrictions or incentives.
 The register includes properties such as cemeteries, churches, moved properties, reconstructed properties, and properties at least 40 years old which may not normally qualify for listing in the National Register of Historic Places.
-There are approximately 1421 properties and districts listed on the Alabama Register.
-Of these, approximately 196 are also listed on the National Register of Historic Places and 5 are designated as National Historic Landmarks.
+There are approximately 1,711 properties and districts listed on the Alabama Register.
+Of these, approximately 243 are also listed on the National Register of Historic Places and 6 are designated as National Historic Landmarks.

 Nomination

 The Alabama Register was created by the Alabama Historical Commission to provide the public with a fast and easy way to bring recognition to historic properties.
 People interested in historic recognition in Alabama are encouraged to begin with the Alabama Register of Landmarks and Heritage program.
 Nominations may be submitted by anyone to the Alabama Historical Commission.
 A staff review committee then determines if the nominated property meets the established selection criteria and the property is added to the register if the criteria are met.

 Property nominations for the Alabama Register also help the Alabama Historical Commission determine whether or not a property is eligible for listing in the National Register.